 Current study adopts qualitative method of research as a main method to draw conclusions and to address research problem and answer the research questions.
-Given the shortage, accuracy and reliability of information in Libya concerning the SMEs and Entrepreneurship, the use of secondary data as a main method of investigation has been avoided and consequently, data was collected through primary data collection method.
+Given the shortage, accuracy and reliability of information in Libya concerning the SMEs and Entrepreneurship, the use of secondary data as a main method of investigation is avoided and consequently, data is collected through primary data collection method.
+As from the findings of Aldairany et al. (2018) research analysis in conflict zones is more suitable where secondary data collection is avoided and the data is collected from within the conflict zone on primary bases which helps in providing real situation given the things change quickly in conflict zones and relying on secondary data may lead to misinformation.
 For this purpose, a survey analysis with the help of questionnaire has been prepared which suits the needs of the current study and ideally incorporates all aspects in order to reach a conclusion where research can accept or reject the hypothesis and draw further inferences and policy recommendations.
 According to many researchers including Schuman & Presser, (1996), despite its drawbacks, survey is still among the best methods of collecting primary information.

 Questionnaire is designed carefully to perfectly fit the research requirements and has been divided into three major sections.
 First section provides information about the respondents, with regards to their age and financial responsibility.
 This helps in setting the bases that what age gender and family background a concerned respondent is.
 Following section takes on questions concerning entrepreneurship in Libya and the respondents' interest both towards Libya and towards entrepreneurship.
 This is the section that describes almost every significant factor concerning the potential entrepreneur that how and in which field one wants to take on a business in Libya.
-Final section inquires about the environment concerning entrepreneurship in Libya and personal experiences of respondents if any.
+Final section inquiries about the environment concerning entrepreneurship in Libya and personal experiences of respondents if any.
 This section elaborates how the potential entrepreneur sees the situation in Libya and what are the major concerns for establishing business in Libya, thus providing a thorough information.
 Questionnaire to survey the market is present at the end of this chapter.